Prabhas’ Filmmakers In Trouble; Find Out Why

 Reportedly, the filmmakers have built over six sets on the outskirts at Tellapur and have transported to Annapurna Studios.
 However, the media come to know about it and gather there to click pictures.
 Because of this, the filmmakers feel that the leaks could play a spoilsport and kill the buzz.

-A source close to the development said, "A train set, boat and another lavish set to recreate Europe were some of the sets erected.
+A source told the leading website, "A train set, boat and another lavish set to recreate Europe were some of the sets erected.
 However, Vamsi and Pramod were apprehensive that if such details are revealed, then the audience may not experience the thrill when watching the film."

 Prabhas will next be seen opposite Pooja Hegde in Radhakrishna's directorial venture.
 The film is tentatively titled Jaan.
 The film has a vintage European backdrop with an amazing love story.